 Section 18.30.080.D of the Land Use and Development Code outlines municipal standards for dust management.
 Additionally, Section 18.62.020 of the Land Use and Development Code requires a Dust Prevention and Control Plan to be submitted in conjunction with the grading plan.
 Special Condition 13 includes language to assure that the requirements of the Land Use Development Code pertaining to dust control are addressed.
+Additionally, the Planning Commission recommended that the special condition be modified to make it clear that all dust suppression activities also apply to demolition activities on the site.

 Special Condition 13: In order to minimize dust and prevent it from leaving the Project site, a dust prevention and control plan shall be submitted for approval by the City Engineer in conjunction with the grading plan.
-The dust prevention and control plan shall demonstrate that the discharge of dust from the construction site will not occur, or can be controlled to an acceptable level depending on the particular site conditions and circumstances.
+The dust prevention and control plan shall demonstrate that the discharge of dust from the demolition and construction site will not occur, or can be controlled to an acceptable level depending on the particular site conditions and circumstances.
 The plan shall include the following information and provisions:

-- If the importing or exporting of dirt is necessary, the plan shall include the procedures necessary to keep the public streets and private properties along the haul route free of dirt, dust, and other debris. - Grading shall be designed and grading activities shall be scheduled to ensure that repeat grading will not be required, and that completion of the dustgenerating activity (e.g., construction, paving or planting) will occur as soon as possible.

-- Earth or other material that has been transported by trucking or earth moving equipment, erosion by water, or other means onto paved streets shall be promptly removed. - All earthmoving activities shall cease when sustained winds exceed 15 miles per hour. - The operator shall take reasonable precautions to prevent the entry of unauthorized vehicles onto the site during non-work hours. - Graded areas that are not immediately paved shall be revegetated as soon as possible to minimize dust and erosion.
+- If the importing or exporting of dirt is necessary, the plan shall include the procedures necessary to keep the public streets and private properties along the haul route free of dirt, dust, and other debris. - Grading shall be designed and grading activities shall be scheduled to ensure that repeat grading will not be required, and that completion of the dust- generating activity (e.g., construction, paving or planting) will occur as soon as possible. - Earth or other material that has been transported by trucking or earth moving equipment, erosion by water, or other means onto paved streets shall be promptly removed. - All earthmoving activities shall cease when sustained winds exceed 15 miles per hour. - The operator shall take reasonable precautions to prevent the entry of unauthorized vehicles onto the site during non-work hours. - Graded areas that are not immediately paved shall be revegetated as soon as possible to minimize dust and erosion.
 Disturbed areas of the construction site that are to remain inactive longer than three (3) months shall be seeded and watered until grass cover is grown and maintained.

-As conditioned, the Project would be consistent with the City's Coastal General Plan policy OS-14.2: Minimize Land Disturbance During Construction, OS-14.4: Stabilize Soil Promptly, and OS-14.5: Grading During Rainy Season.
+As conditioned, the Project would be consistent with the City's Coastal General Plan policy

+OS-14.2: Minimize Land Disturbance During Construction, OS-14.4: Stabilize Soil Promptly, and OS-14.5: Grading During Rainy Season.